onevcat/UniWebView-Docs/docs/api/uniwebviewsafebrowsing.md

       <div class='warning custom-block'>
   <p class="custom-block-title">NOTICE</p>
   <p>
-        This event will not happen on Unity Editor, because the whole <code>UniWebViewSafeBrowsing</code> will fall back to an external browser.
+        This event will not happen in Unity Editor, because the whole <code>UniWebViewSafeBrowsing</code> will fall back to an external browser.

   </p>